yiping-allison/yiping-allison/README.md

 <h1 align="center"> Yiping (Allison) Su </h1>

 Hello!
 I'm Yiping, but I usually go by Allison.

-I graduated from [UC Davis](https://www.ucdavis.edu/) in 2020.
-I'm currently working at Charles Schwab as a software developer.
+I am an engineering professional working at _Charles Schwab_ with a background in economic analysis and software engineering.
+I use both experiences to design and develop data-minded applications that support machine learning and artificial intelligence initiatives.

 I am passionate about data and software engineering methods! :chart_with_upwards_trend: